Asymptotic growth of Mordell-Weil ranks of elliptic curves in noncommutative towers: Introduction

 \subsection{Acknowledgement}

-The author is grateful to Debanjana Kundu for pointing out an inaccuracy in the previous draft in which it was assumed that the $\mu$-invariant is zero over the cyclotomic extension.
+The author is grateful to Debanjana Kundu for pointing out an inaccuracy in the previous draft.
+He would also like to thank the anonymous referee for a timely and thorough reading of the manuscript and for suggestion various pertinent corrections.